iomesh/docs/docs/volume-operations/create-storageclass.md

 ---
-id: setup-storageclass
+id: create-storageclass
-title: Setup StorageClass
+title: Creating StorageClass
-sidebar_label: Setup StorageClass
+sidebar_label: Creating StorageClass
 ---

-## Creating StorageClass

 The best practice of using PV and PVC is to create a StorageClass that describes the class and attributes of persistent volumes.
 When the installation of IOMesh is completed, `iomesh-csi-driver` will be created at the same time as the default StorageClass and cannot be modified afterward.
 You can also create a StorageClass with custom configurations.